kt3k/dodoitsu_bot/README.md

 Dodoitsu_bot
 ------------

-Hi, I'm called dodoitsu bot.
-I'm retweeting the tweets which contain [Dodoitsu (a form of Japanse pertry)](http://en.wikipedia.org/wiki/Dodoitsu) everyday, every hour, every minute.
+Dodoitsu_bot is a twitter bot retweeting tweets which contain [Dodoitsu (a form of Japanse pertry)](http://en.wikipedia.org/wiki/Dodoitsu).

-I'm written in node.js, using twitter API.
+It's written in node.js, using twitter API.

 If you are interested in Japanese poetry genre Dodoitsu, follow me on twitter! [@dodoitsu_bot](https://twitter.com/dodoitsu_bot)